ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 --cert=server.crt \
 --key=server.key
 ```

-We are using bitnami postgresql packaged in helm charts.
+We are using bitnami Postgresql packaged in helm charts.

 Add bitnami helm chart repo